Markov Decision Processes under External Temporal Processes: Introduction

+In this study, we examine Markov Decision Processes (MDPs) with continuous state and action spaces whose transition dynamics are perturbed by an external process in a non-Markovian manner.
+This setting is very general, as one would only know that there is a nonstationarity without having explicit information about how the rewards and probability transition matrix are affected by it.
+This compels one to consider the history of events at each time step to make optimal decisions, increasing the computational complexity of any algorithms considered.
+Furthermore, external influence mandates an extra approximation for which we establish sample complexity results.

-\item We then analyze the sample complexity of policy evaluation in this setting.
-For the pathwise Least Squares Temporal Difference algorithm with linear function approximation, we extend existing results in the stationary setting to study the impact of non-stationarity on the expected error of the learned value function.
-We show that with high probability, the expected error of the value function estimate decomposes into approximation error due to discarding old events, inherent error due to linear function approximation, and the standard error terms due to stochasticity and mixing that are present in the stationary case. \item We further explain our theoretical results using the discrete-time Hawkes process and conduct experiments in a non-stationary pendulum environment to validate our results. \end{enumerate}
+\textbf{Contributions.} Our contributions are as follows. \\ \textbf{(1)} We outline the necessary conditions that ensure the existence of a well-defined solution for this problem.
+Then, we establish the criteria under which an approximate solution can be determined using only the current state and finite history of past events.
+We show that this is possible when the perturbations caused by events older than $t$ time steps on the MDP transition dynamics and the event process itself are bounded in total variation by $M_t$ and $N_t$ respectively, and $\sum_t M_t, \sum_t N_t$ are convergent series.
+We analyze the trade-off between the agent’s performance and the length of history considered.\\ \textbf{(2)} We propose a policy iteration algorithm and theoretically analyze its behavior.
+We show that policy improvement occurs in regions of the state space where the Bellman error is ``not too low'' based on $M_t$ and $N_t$.
+Based on our analysis, we observe that the higher the approximation error due to nonstationarity, the smaller the region in which the policy is guaranteed to improve.\\ \textbf{(3)} We then analyze the sample complexity of pathwise least-squares temporal difference policy evaluation and approximate least-squares policy iteration in this setting.
+We study the impact of nonstationarity on the expected error of the learned value function~\citep{Lazaric:2012:FiniteSampleAnalysisOfLSPI} and the expected suboptimality of the resultant policy after $K$ iterations.
+For policy evaluation, we show that, with high probability, the expected error of the value function estimate decomposes into an approximation error due to discarding old events, an inherent error due to linear function approximation, and standard error terms due to stochasticity and mixing that are present in the stationary case.
+For the overall policy iteration algorithm, we quantify the effect of the additional error that occurs due to the consideration of approximately greedy policies that only depend on the current state and a finite history of events.\\ \textbf{(4)} We further explain our theoretical results using the discrete-time Hawkes process and conduct experiments for policy evaluation and policy deployment in nonstationary pendulum and point maze environments to validate our results.